Narasingha Deva I: First seizure of Lakhnauti or Battle of Katasin (Contai) (1243 CE)

 In 1244 CE, the victorious Odia forces again seized two provinces of Varendra and Rarh situated side by side on the river Ganga and surrounded the Lakhnauti fort.
 The Muslim commander of the Lakhnauti fort, Fakr-Ul-Mulk-Karimuddin-Laghri, was killed along with his detachment, who tried to battle with the Odia army in the open field.
 According to certain records, the two provinces of Bengal were ransacked and plundered by invading forces.
 Many battle weapons were also seized from the Muslim Bengal Army.
 The Muslim governor of Awadh and a vassal of the Delhi Sultanate, Qamruddin Tamur Khan arrived to rescue of Tughan Khan by the orders received from Delhi.
-Minhaj Juzani notes that on hearing the arrival of this large force from Awadh, the infidels left on the second day, which seems to be incorrect as he himself notes that a quarrel ensued between the two Muslim generals as Qamaruddin was enraged to see the Odia army surrounding the fort of Lakhnauti, which directly contradicts Minhaj's notes, as the Odia forces were still present by the time the Awadh reinforcements had already reached the fort.
+Minhaj Juzani notes that on hearing the arrival of this large force from Awadh, the Odia forces left on the second day, which seems to be incorrect as he himself notes that a quarrel ensued between the two Muslim generals as Qamaruddin was enraged to see the Odia army surrounding the fort of Lakhnauti, which directly contradicts Minhaj's notes, as the Odia forces were still present by the time the Awadh reinforcements had already reached the fort.
 Further records on the successive events is missing from Tabaqat-I-Nisari.
 Tughan Khan was discharged from his governorship of Bengal by Qamruddin with the authority of the Delhi Sultanate.
 Qamruddin Tamur Khan himself assumed the governorship of Bengal after this incident.